DavidAnson/markdownlint-cli2/README.md

 ### `.markdownlint.jsonc` / `.markdownlint.json`

-- The format of this file is a [JSON][json] or [JSONC][jsonc] object matching the [`markdownlint` `config` object][markdownlint-config].
+- The format of this file is a [JSONC][jsonc] or [JSON][json] object matching the [`markdownlint` `config` object][markdownlint-config].
 - Settings in this file apply to the directory it is in and all subdirectories
 - Settings **override** those applied by any versions of this file in a parent directory.
-- If both files are present in the same directory, the `jsonc` version takes precedence.
+- If `jsonc` and `json` files are present in the same directory, the `jsonc` version takes precedence.
-- To merge the settings of these files or share configuration, use the `extends` property (documented above).
+- To merge the settings of these files or share configuration, use the `extends` property (documented in the link above).
-- Both extensions support comments in JSON.
+- Both file types support comments in JSON.

 ### `.markdownlint.yaml` / `.markdownlint.yml`

-- The format of this file is a [YAML][yaml] object representing [`markdownlint`'s `config` object][markdownlint-config].
+- The format of this file is a [YAML][yaml] object representing the [`markdownlint` `config` object][markdownlint-config].
 - Other details are the same as for `jsonc`/`json` files described above.
-- If both files are present in the same directory, the `yaml` version takes precedence.
+- If `yaml` and `yml` files are present in the same directory, the `yaml` version takes precedence.
-- If a `jsonc` or `json` file is present, it takes precedence according the rules above.
+- If a `jsonc` or `json` file is also present, it takes precedence.

 ## Compatibility

 ### `markdownlint-cli`

-- The glob implementation and handling of patterns is different.
+- The glob implementation and handling of pattern matching is slightly different.
-- The treatment of `.markdownlintignore` patterns is different.
-- Configuration files are supported in each directory (vs. one globally).
+- Configuration files are supported in every directory (vs. only one at the root).
-- The `INI` config format and `.markdownlintrc` are not supported.
+- The `INI` config format, `.markdownlintrc`, and `.markdownlintignore` are not supported.

 ### `vscode-markdownlint`

-- The treatment of `.markdownlintignore` patterns is different.
-- `.markdownlintrc` is not supported as a configuration file.
+- `.markdownlintrc` and `.markdownlintignore` are not supported.

 ## History